ligdem/ligdem/manifest/en_chap2.md

 By creating an open-source version of the platform, we guarantee that best practices in security are followed and that the platform benefits from continuous support and vigilance from the global community of developers and security experts.

 ##### 2.2 Risk of Manipulation and Populism
-**Criticism 1:** The power to delegate and revoke votes could be exploited by populist figures or pressure groups to manipulate decisions.
+**Critique 1:** The power to delegate and revoke votes could be exploited by populist figures or pressure groups to manipulate decisions.

 **Response 1:** Delegation is an essential aspect of liquid democracy because it is impractical for citizens to vote on every political decision, from the micro-local level (e.g., building syndicate) to the international level.
 This would mean voting constantly, which is unrealistic.